NDevTK/writeups/_posts/2023-08-18-extensions.md

 ### Attack scenario

-If the victim visits a site that has a compromised renderer (can access the content script) and enables the extension there, the site will be able to bypass the same-origin policy.
+If the victim visits a site that has a compromised renderer (can access the content script) and enables the extension, the site will be able to bypass the same-origin policy.

 This is an extension by Google intended for frontend Gerrit developers.
 <https://gerrit.googlesource.com/gerrit-fe-dev-helper/>